Bob Braun

 Robert E. Braun (April 20, 1929 – January 15, 2001) was an American local television and radio personality, best known for a program originating in Cincinnati, Ohio, named The Bob Braun Show.
 The show, which he hosted from 1967 to 1984, had the highest Arbitron and Nielsen ratings of any live entertainment/information program in the Midwestern United States.
 Originating at WLWT, the 90-minute live telecasts originally were syndicated to three other cities in the Midwest.
 Eventually, more television stations joined the line-up.
 Braun's show featured a live band, singers, and special guests including Bob Hope (a frequent guest), Lucille Ball, Johnny Carson, Paul Lynde, Red Skelton, Phyllis Diller, Dick Clark and NFL-star Jim Brown.
 Politicians including Gerald Ford, Ronald Reagan, Jimmy Carter, George H. W. Bush, John Glenn, and Ted Kennedy were also guests.

 Early life

 Bob Braun began his career at the age of thirteen with WSAI Radio, hosting a Saturday morning Knothole Baseball sports show.
 He joined WCPO-TV in 1949.
 In 1957, after winning the $1,000 top prize on television's Arthur Godfrey's Talent Scouts talent show, Braun was immediately hired by WLWT and WLW-AM.
 After cutting a handful of unsuccessful pop vocal recordings for labels such as Fraternity and Torch, Braun signed to Decca Records and charted his only Top 40 hit, "Till Death Do Us Part", in 1962.
+The album with the same name, released later that year peaked at No. 99 on the album charts.
 Braun later recorded for United Artists, but most of his subsequent recording efforts were released on small independent or vanity labels.
+He also hosted a weekly show on WLW-T called "Bob Braun's Bandstand".
+Similar to Dick Clark's American Bandstand when it began, i.e., a local show that showcased local teens dancing to the top 40 hits of the day and sometimes having guest singers or groups that were passing through Cincinnati.
+Locals from the tri-state area wrote in to the host station to secure tickets.
+This coincided with the time he was appearing on Ruth Lyons' 50-50 Club weekdays noon to 1:30.